 You can choose healthy habits to help prevent heart disease.
 By living a healthy lifestyle, you can help keep your blood pressure, cholesterol, and blood sugar levels normal and lower your risk for heart disease and heart attack.
 This includes eating well, getting regular physical activity, maintaining a healthy weight, managing stress, and not smoking.

 Take charge of your health and start eating right.
-One simple goal you can make today is to include more fish in your diet to improve your blood pressure and cholesterol levels.
+One simple goal you can make today is to include more fish in your diet as it is a food to improve your blood pressure and cholesterol levels.

 Salmon And Heart Disease